 * * * * *

 Perseverance (theology): continuance in a state of grace to the end, leading to eternal salvation.

 So I say to you: Keep asking, and it will be given you.
 Keep searching, and you will find.
 Keep knocking, and the door will be opened for you, 10 because everyone who keeps asking will receive, and the person who keeps searching will find, and the person who keeps knocking will have the door opened.

 Blessed is the man who remains steadfast under trial, for when he has stood the test he will receive the crown of life, which God has promised to those who love him.

 “It does not matter how slowly you go as long as you do not stop.” ― Confucius

-Did you enjoy this message of spiritual inspiration for workdays?
+Do you enjoy my messages of spiritual inspiration?
 Would you like to read more?
 Then click here to receive my 30-day devotional for free!

-And don't forget to follow The Lovely Grind on Facebook & Twitter, where you will find more workday inspiration along with workplace humor and Bible verses that will help you discover peace in our hectic world.
+And don't forget to follow The Lovely Grind on Facebook & Twitter, where you will find more inspiration along with workplace humor, health and wellness tips, and Bible verses that will help you to discover peace in our hectic world.